ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## General remarks
 - be civil and try to have fun.
 - word clouds are evil and therefore should be forbidden.
+- using typical NLP pipelines (tokenization -> punctuation removal -> stop words removal -> stemming) is not the best approach.
+It will bite you sooner or later.

 ## Useful resources